Table of contents

 You are most likely to come across chicken bones in split rubbish bags.

-Also, avoid all cooked bones as they too can splinter and cause choke hazards etc
+Also, avoid all cooked bones as they can splinter, cause choking hazards, etc.

-It’s no wonder your dog wants a share of your cherry fruit, they’re delicious, and while it’s perfectly safe to feed the fleshy part of the fruit to your dog, make sure you avoid the pitted stone.
-If your dog swallows these pits, be aware that they contain cyanide which is extremely poisonous and can cause respiratory problems and even death.
+It’s no wonder your dog wants a share of your cherry fruit.
+They’re delicious, and while feeding your dog the fleshy part of the fruit is perfectly safe, make sure you avoid the pitted stone.
+If your dog swallows these pits, be aware that they contain extremely poisonous cyanides and can cause respiratory problems and even death.

-Remember a cholate orange is 157g and is a comon call to the vet.
+Remember, a cholate orange is 157g and is a common call to the Vet.

-Also containing stimulants as with chocolate, caffeine should not be given to dogs.
-Whilst a small amount of coffee or tea will not harm your pet, swallowing amounts of tea bags or coffee grounds may lead to more serious problems.
-Symptoms are very similar to chocolate toxicity and treatment is similar.
+Also, stimulants, like chocolate and caffeine, should not be given to dogs.
+Whilst a small amount of coffee or tea will not harm your pet, swallowing tea bags or coffee grounds may lead to more serious problems.
+Symptoms are very similar to chocolate toxicity, and treatment is similar.

 Corn On The Cob

-However, it is important to remember that unlike humans, the chances of your dog chewing the corn of the cob is slim.
+However, it is important to remember that, unlike humans, the chances of your dog chewing the corn off the cob is slim.

-The cobitself can caus a choking hazard to the dog and be dangerous
+The cob can cause a choking hazard to the dog and be dangerous.

-While some dogs are fine with Dairy produce, others can develop serious diarrhoea.
+While some dogs are OK with Dairy produce, others can develop serious diarrhoea.

-This viscous gloop contains far too much sugar and can seriously damage your dog’s teeth.
+This viscous gloop contains too much sugar and can seriously damage your dog’s teeth.